emilybstevens/CXR-ML/README.md

 ### Explanation of Changes in Model Choice
 No changes in model choice were made.
 ### Description of Model Training, Current and Future
+The model has currently been trained on a maximum of 10 epochs.
+Future training will involve increasing to 50 epochs, and redefining the way images are processed.
 ### Description of Current Accuracy Score

+Accuracy for the machine changes depending on the category.
+Some categories have a higher AUC-ROC score, meaning they are more accurate.
+The highest achieved ROC score was 0.88 for fibrosis.

 ## Dashboard